 Bottom line: The ENO Doublenest is an attractive and lightweight double hammock, perfect for lounging with friends or sleeping in mild weather.

-While a great double hammock, the DoubleNest was just a bit smaller and less comfortable than the larger Grand Trunk OneMade Double TrunkTech, which offers an extra 4" of width and 14" of length.
+While a great double hammock, the DoubleNest was just a bit smaller and less comfortable than the larger Grand Trunk OneMade Double TrunkTech, which offers an extra 4" of width and 14 inches of length as well as the Best Buy Bear Butt Double which, though 2" narrower, is also 14 inches longer!
 The Kammok Roo just barely edged out the DoubleNest in comfort for one person, but with 7" less width, it wasn't quite as cozy for two.

-ENO includes some thoughtful features in all of their parachute hammocks, and the included ultralight aluminum carabiners and compression straps stand out as unique from its competitors.
-At 19 ounces, the DoubleNest is a competitive weight for a double model.
+ENO includes some thoughtful features in all of their parachute hammocks, and although including a suspension system isn't one of those features, the standard ultralight aluminum carabiners stand out as unique from its competitors.
+At 19 ounces, the DoubleNest is a competitive weight for a double model, coming in at just .4 ounces less than the Bear Butt Double.
 By comparison, the Kammok Roo is 24 ounces and the ENO Reactor is 27 ounces (though it isn't technically considered a double and has two layers of fabric on the bottom to create a sleeping pad sleeve).
-The lightest double hammock that we tested was the Grand Trunk OneMade Double TrunkTech, the upgrade of the Grand Trunk Double.
-It weighed in at an impressive 15.6 ounces despite, the widest and longest double we tested at 10'6" by 6'6".
+The lightest double hammock that we tested was the Grand Trunk OneMade Double TrunkTech, the upgrade of the Grand Trunk Double, which weighed an impressive 15.6 ounces despite, the widest and longest double we tested at 10'6" by 6'6".
 The DoubleNest by comparison is 9'4" by 6'2".

-Keep in mind that the weight of hammocks like the DoubleNest and the TrunkTech is only great if compared to other summery open model hammocks, as a trip to the Pacific North West in a rainy season or Yosemite National Park in mosquito season will require serious upgrades, such as a bug net and rain fly, raising the weight of the hammock substantially.
+Keep in mind that the weight of hammocks like the DoubleNest and the TrunkTech is only great if compared to other summery open model hammocks.
+If you're planning a trip to the Pacific North West in the rainy season or Yosemite National Park in mosquito season, you'll want some serious upgrades, such as a bug net and rain fly, which will raise the weight of your hammock package substantially.

 Durability and Protection

 An open model hammock like the DoubleNest can only provide so much protection from the elements by itself.
-It's no match for an expedition model like our Editors' Choice, the Warbonnet Blackbird, or something like the Hennessy Expedition Asym Zip which comes with a tarp.
+It's no match for an expedition set up like the Hennessy models or REI Co-op Flash Air which come with a bug net and rain fly as well as the hardware to set it all up.
 But in warmer months with a sleeping pad and bag, you can definitely get cozy, and the benefit of a double model is that, with only one person in it, there's extra fabric available to wrap up in like a cocoon.
-Narrow ultralight models, like the Grand Trunk Nano 7, don't have that luxury.
+Narrow ultralight models, like the Sea to Summit Ultralight or Grand Trunk Ultralight Starter, don't have that luxury.

 A double hammock is always a versatile product, despite the fact that we would not recommend actually sleeping as a pair in one.
 Many times, hammocks are used in camp for lounge activities such as sitting and watching the sunset or reading a book under a tree, as well as for sleeping.
 For these uses, the DoubleNest is great, and the 400-pound capacity makes it ideal for kids to play in as well as for a few friends to pile into.
 And a little research into ways a double hammock can be used will show you all kinds of fun and creative sitting and lounging positions you may not have previously thought of.